PaddlePaddle/Paddle/doc/v2/howto/rnn/hrnn_rnn_api_compare_en.rst

 Secondly, let's look at the model configuration of hierarchical RNN which has the same semantic meaning. \:

-* Many layers in PaddlePaddle does not care about whether the input is time series or not, e.g. \ :code:`embedding_layer`\ .
+* Most layers in PaddlePaddle do not care about whether the input is time series or not, e.g. \ :code:`embedding_layer`\ .
 In these layers, every operation is processed on each time step.

-* In the hightlight part of line 7 to line 26 of this configuration, we transforms the hierarchical time series data into single-layer time series data, then process each single-layer time series.
+* In the hightlighted part of line 7 to line 26 of this configuration, we transform the hierarchical time series data into single-layer time series data, then process each single-layer time series.

   * Use the function \ :code:`recurrent_group`\ to transform.
 Input sequences need to be passed in when transforming.
 As we want to transform hierarchical time series into single-layer sequences, we need to lable the input data as \ :code:`SubsequenceInput`\ .